-Through the use of recycled cardboard, reactive sound design, low-cost embeddable sensors, and MIDI messaging protocol - Playces ultimately establishes a ludic environment that provides (self-identifying) "non-musical" audiences with new opportunities to create, perform, and experience sound and music.
+Through the use of recycled cardboard, reactive sound design, low-cost embeddable sensors, and MIDI messaging protocol - Playces ultimately establishes a ludic environment that provides individuals who identify as "non-musical" with new opportunities to create, perform, and experience non-linear music soundtracks.

 Playces was funded by the Arts Council of Wales to support my exploration of the mechanics of 'artwork ownership' and 'artwork approachability' within the public domain.
-The microprocessor technology and traditional model making processes featured in the project were a conscious effort to generate a project that would successfully appeal to both young children & generational audiences and unify them via a shared & inclusive public sound art installation experience.
+The fusion of interactive microprocessor technology and traditional model making processes were the results of a conscious effort to generate artworks that would successfully appeal to both young children & generational audiences and unify them within traditional art exhibition settings via a shared & inclusive interactive public sound art experience.

-The first series of instrument-sculptures for this project were produced mid-2019 and were first exhibited publicly in Wales at the end of 2019.
+The first series of sculptures for this project were produced mid-2019 and were first exhibited publicly in Wales at the end of 2019.